-Gary Mabbutt: Former Spurs and England defender to have heart surgery
+Gary Mabbutt: Former Spurs and England defender has successful heart surgery

 - From the section Football

-Former Tottenham Hotspur captain Gary Mabbutt is to have heart surgery, the Premier League club said on Monday.
+Former Tottenham Hotspur captain Gary Mabbutt is recovering in hospital after heart surgery, the Premier League club said on Tuesday.

-The 55-year-old was taken to hospital after experiencing chest pains and breathing problems.
+The 55-year-old was taken to hospital on Monday after experiencing chest pains and breathing problems.

-"Gary Mabbutt was admitted to hospital this morning where he will undergo heart surgery later," Spurs said on Twitter.
+"After undergoing successful heart surgery yesterday, we can confirm Gary Mabbutt is now in a stable condition," Spurs said on Twitter.

+The former England international defender played for Tottenham for 16 years between 1982 and 1998.

+He was also part of the Spurs side who won the Uefa Cup in 1984.

-"Everyone at the club wishes our legendary former captain a speedy recovery.
+On Monday, Spurs also tweeted: "Everyone at the club wishes our legendary former captain a speedy recovery.
 Get well soon, Mabbsy."

-The former England international defender played for Tottenham for 16 years between 1982 and 1998.

-He was part of the Spurs side who won the Uefa Cup in 1984 before captaining them to FA Cup final victory in 1991.

 In 2013 Mabbutt, who was diagnosed with type 1 diabetes as a teenager, had a five-hour operation to replace the main artery in his left leg.